Rakesh01999/MoneyWave-client/README.md

 ## Overview

 it's an advanced financial service platform designed to help people to their money transaction system and help them for their management .
-Our goal is to create a secure and user-friendly environment where individuals can explore potential matches and build meaningful relationships leading to happy and successful payment , transaction .
+Our goal is to create a secure and user-friendly environment where individuals can explore financial process and make meaningful send money, cash in , cash out - leading to  successful payment , transaction .

 ## Features